 Leadership Advantage maximizes the leadership potential of professionals from business, nonprofits and government with an 8 session program that emphasizes the unique skills individual leaders possess.
 The truly unique aspect of Leadership Advantage is its focus on a group leadership coaching experience which incorporates substantial opportunities for meaningful self-reflection, peer coaching, and honest conversation.

 The program’s assortment of national-caliber guest presenters offers content valuable at home, at work and in the community in eight convenient half-day sessions.
-Fourteen people attended Leadership Advantage in 2016 and participants have cited Leadership Advantage as the most important professional development program they have ever completed.
+Participants have cited Leadership Advantage as the most important professional development program they have ever completed.

 Leadership Grand Rapids (LGR) is a nine-month community leadership program committed to enhancing and connecting leaders from business, non-profits and government.
 For last 30 years, this unique program has empowered participants with a comprehensive understanding of our community’s challenges and opportunities, providing a broader knowledge of the community and their role as community trustees.